Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics

-However, the number of ions that can be individually controlled in a single RF or Penning trap has practical limits due to normal mode crowding that hinders the high-fidelity gates and axial mode softening that, in large chains, lead to high heating rates and axially delocalized ions that cannot be efficiently individually addressed \cite{Cetina2022}.
+However, the number of ions that can be individually controlled in a single RF or Penning trap has practical limits due to normal mode crowding that hinders the high-fidelity gates and axial mode softening that, in large chains, leads to high heating rates and axially delocalized ions that cannot be efficiently individually addressed~\cite{Cetina2022}.
 For these reasons, various strategies have emerged in recent years to realize scalable trapped-ion architectures.
-One prominent solution is the Quantum Charge Coupled Device (QCCD) approach, pioneered at NIST \cite{Wineland1998,kielpinski2012}.
-By printing electrodes on a 2D substrate, it becomes possible to create multiple trapping zones and dynamically shuttle ions among them for high-fidelity interactions \cite{H1_data, Gaebler2021micromotion}.
-Although large-scale QCCD demonstrations have mostly used 1D or quasi-1D geometries \cite{Pino2021, Moses2023}, recent progress in reliably transporting multi-species ion crystals through 2D junctions \cite{Burton2023, delaney2024scalable} suggests that fully 2D QCCD devices may soon be within reach.
+One prominent solution is the Quantum Charge Coupled Device (QCCD) approach, pioneered at NIST~\cite{Wineland1998,kielpinski2012}.
+By printing electrodes on a 2D substrate, it becomes possible to create multiple trapping zones and dynamically shuttle ions among them for high-fidelity interactions~\cite{H1_data, Gaebler2021micromotion}.
+Although large-scale QCCD demonstrations have mostly used 1D or quasi-1D geometries~\cite{Pino2021, Moses2023}, recent progress in reliably transporting multi-species ion crystals through 2D junctions~\cite{Burton2023, delaney2024scalable} suggests that fully 2D QCCD devices may soon be within reach.
 In tandem, integrated photonics (waveguides, splitters, grating couplers) offers a promising path to reduce free-space optical complexity.
-Recently integrated waveguides for the delivery of laser beams for cooling and quantum logic operations have been demonstrated \cite{Niffenegger2020, Mehta2020, Ivory2021} as well as the ability to independently address ions in multiple trap zones using integrated photonics \cite{Kwon2024, Mordini2025}.
+Recently integrated waveguides for the delivery of laser beams for cooling and quantum logic operations have been demonstrated~\cite{Niffenegger2020, Mehta2020, Ivory2021} as well as the ability to independently address ions in multiple trap zones using integrated photonics~\cite{Kwon2024, Mordini2025}.

-Another path to scalable 2D arrays relies on Penning traps \cite{Jain2020}, which combine static quadrupole potentials with large magnetic fields—eliminating the need for RF power.
-This configuration has already demonstrated low motional heating rates (around 1 quanta/s \cite{Jain2024}) and straightforward 2D transport, thereby bypassing several of the known obstacles in standard RF-based architectures.
+Another path to scalable 2D arrays relies on Penning traps~\cite{Jain2020}, which combine static quadrupole potentials with large magnetic fields, eliminating the need for large RF voltages.
+This configuration has already demonstrated low motional heating rates ($\lesssim$ 1 quanta/s~\cite{Jain2024}) and straightforward 2D transport, thereby bypassing several of the known obstacles in standard RF-based architectures.